tuiwidgets/tuiwidgets/doc/ZSymbol.rst

 so that simple integer comparisons can be done after lookup.

 ZSymbol is used for storage and in places where implicit conversation from QString is not desired.
-In constract ZImplicitSymbol can be used where ease of use requires implicit conversion.
+In contrast ZImplicitSymbol can be used where ease of use requires implicit conversion.

 .. c:macro:: TUISYM_LITERAL(x)